JoeFanning/Philosophical-AI/README.md

 ​The word "eglatarianism" [(Research resources on Egalitarianism) ](Resources/researchresources.md) originates from the French word "égal," which means "equal" or "level."
 It emerged during the French Revolution in the late 18th century when people were fighting for a society where everyone had the same rights and opportunities, no matter their background.

 Egalitarianism is a school of thought rooted in the belief that all people are fundamentally equal and should be treated as such.
 It is a philosophy that prioritizes social equality and the removal of inequalities, particularly in political, economic, and social life.
+This could be a philosophy for a Benevolent AI

 ## Egalitarian AI